FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Arqit Quantum Inc. f/k/a Centricus Acquisition Corp. - ARQQ

-CEDARHURST, N.Y., May 12, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Arqit Quantum Inc. f/k/a Centricus Acquisition Corp.
-(NasdaqCM: ARQQ, ARQQW, CENH, CENHU, CENHW) if they purchased the Company’s securities between September 7, 2021 and April 18, 2022, inclusive (the “Class Period”) and/or held Centricus securities as of August 31, 2021 and were eligible to vote at the special meeting on the merger between Arqit and Centricus.
-Shareholders have until July 5, 2022 to file lead plaintiff applications in the securities class action lawsuit.
+CEDARHURST, N.Y., May 18, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Arqit Quantum Inc. f/k/a Centricus Acquisition Corp.
+(NasdaqCM: ARQQ, ARQQW, CENH, CENHU, CENHW) if they purchased the Company's securities between September 7, 2021 and April 18, 2022, inclusive (the "Class Period") and/or held Centricus securities as of August 31, 2021 and were eligible to vote at the special meeting on the merger between Arqit and Centricus.
+Shareholders have until July 5, 2022to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqcm-arqq/, by calling toll-free at 1-833-835-1495 or by email ([email protected]).